Proposed second Scottish independence referendum: 2021 Scottish Parliament election

 The 2021 Scottish Parliament election in May 2021 had a turnout of 63%.
 The SNP gained one seat, leaving it one short of a parliamentary majority; the Conservatives remained on 31 seats, with Labour down 2 on 22, the Green Party up 2 to 8, and the Liberal Democrats down 1 on 4.
 Pro-independence parties won 50.4% of regional list votes while pro-UK parties won 50.5% of constituency votes.

-Michael Gove ruled out the possibility of the UK Government approving a second vote on Scottish independence before the next UK general election, stating that a majority of voters supported parties in favour of the union on the constituency ballot and that the Government's current focus was on recovering from the coronavirus pandemic.
+Michael Gove ruled out the possibility of the UK Government approving a second vote on Scottish independence before the 2024 UK general election, stating that a majority of voters supported parties in favour of the union on the constituency ballot and that the Government's current focus was on recovering from the coronavirus pandemic.
 Sturgeon said the result meant a second referendum was "a matter of when - not if" and described Gove's comments as "sneering, arrogant condescension".

 In November 2021 Sturgeon announced at the SNP Conference that a relaunched independence campaign would start in spring 2022 with a referendum being held in late 2023.

 2022

 Building a New Scotland series

 On 14 June 2022, Sturgeon and Minister Patrick Harvie unveiled the first of the Building a New Scotland series of papers arguing the case for independence.
 The paper, "Independence in the modern world.
 Wealthier, happier, fairer: why not Scotland?", compared the UK with ten other European countries and concluded that the UK, including Scotland, had the lowest GDP, highest debt, lowest productivity and highest rates of poverty and level of income inequality.
 The paper, which the SNP said had "no significant policy commitments or announcements", was described by Sturgeon as a "scene setter".
 The next day, Angus Robertson, Scotland's Constitution Secretary said that the aim was to hold another referendum in October 2023.

-On 14 July 2022, Sturgeon published the second paper in the series, titled “Renewing Democracy through Independence”, proposing a democratic case as to why Scotland should vote for independence.
+On 14 July 2022, Sturgeon published the second paper in the series, titled "Renewing Democracy through Independence", proposing a democratic case as to why Scotland should vote for independence.